pflarue/ardop/docs/Host_Interface_Commands.md

 >`FECREPEATS 0`
 >`FECMODE 4FSK.500.100S`

-**RXO** (Decode all frames with extra debug output) This mode is mainly used for logging/debugging purposes.
-It will decode any heard frame.
+**RXO** (Receive Only - Decode all frames with extra debug output) This mode is mainly used for logging/debugging purposes.
+It will attemtp to decode every heard frame and write a description of that frame to the debug log.
 (O as in Oscar, not 0 as in zero)

 You may set this protocol mode via:
 >`INITIALIZE`
 >`PROTOCOLMODE RXO`

 ## ARDOPCF Command List

 These are all commands that the host application can send to ardopcf, and what to expect in response.
-Other commands from ardopcf can be recieved at any time, and it is up to the host application to continuously read the command socket and deal with any other responses ardop may send.
+Other commands from ardopcf can be received at any time, and it is up to the host application to continuously read the command socket and deal with any other responses ardop may send.
 See "ARDOPCF Command Socket Messages" section below for anything ardopcf may send that is not directly queried.

 ##### ABORT (or DD)